Yiannis7918/Final_Thesis_KG_Construction/README.md

 # About
 This repository contains the implementation code and the intermediate and final results, related to the Master's Thesis: "Constructing a Knowledge Graph for EU Financial Regulations".
 This Thesis is a graduation prerequisite of the Master of Statistics & Data Science of KU Leuven, Leuven, Belgium.

+# Import the Final Rule-Based Knowledge Graph for Title III: Establishment and Structure of the Budget of the Financial Regulations in Neo4j Graph Database System

 # References